With more employees seeking job flexibility, many companies now embrace hybrid working as a way to boost satisfaction, retention and performance.

 Implement quiet zones for staff work to replicate their home work environment

-A purposeful space gives employees more ways to work, helping them transition between remote and in-person interactions.
+A purposeful space gives hybrid employees more ways to work, helping them transition between remote and in-person interactions.

 Other popular tools for hybrid work include: